meltyourface/blank/posts/Esoteric-schools/Comprehensive-Chakra-Activation-and-Alignment-Ritual/index.md

 ## Title: The Comprehensive Chakra Alignment and Activation Ritual

-Purpose: To align and activate the seven primary chakras within an individual, facilitating a deep state of transcendental meditation.
+**Purpose**: To align and activate the seven primary chakras within an individual, facilitating a deep state of transcendental meditation.

-Duration: Approximately 60-90 minutes
+**Duration**: Approximately 60-90 minutes

 Materials required:
 1. A quiet space for meditation